AdamGonda/Overview/README.md

 My open Github projects, **from newest to oldest.**

+## The secret project

+**Nuxt + MongoDB:** app to learn new tech where you can create and retrieve secrets if you know their hash [Repo](https://github.com/AdamGonda/the-secret-project)

 ### Retro game API

 **Node + Typescript + p5:** app for helping people to learn frontend stuff in a fun way (in progress).
 [Repo](https://github.com/AdamGonda/retro-game-api)